Swampysquid/AdvancedDataScienceJan/index.md

 ![Image](VLOOKUPFunction4.JPG)

 The third part of the VLOOKUP function refers to which column of the range should be returned to the function as the found value.
 So if I want the value from the B column, I enter 2, since that is the second column within the range of my function.
+By doing this, it returns to me the proper letter grade.
+For the numeric value, I would change 2 to 3, since the numeric values are stored in the third column of the range.

 ![Image](VLOOKUPpage1_4.jpg)